|GENERAL STUDENT INFORMATION!

 Morris County Vocational School District reserves the right to cancel any program or class due to low enrollment or valid changes in scheduling.
 See Refund Policy for tuition reimbursement.

-Certificates may be issued for students who successfully complete the coursework, meet all attendance requirements and receive the recommendation of the instructor.
+Certificates may be issued for students who successfully complete the coursework, meet all attendance requirements and receive the recommendation of the instructor; students may be awarded participation certificates if they do not qualify for program completion.
 Certificate replacements must be requested in writing.
 There is a $10 fee for each replacement.

 Students are expected to be aware of and abide by all MCVSD policies and all public laws with respectful conduct toward instructors, staff and other students.
 The school is obliged to take action (dismissal, suspension, informing the authorities) if a student’s conduct is illegal, destructive or disruptive.